g0hww/fcsched/README.md

 (AO-73) satellite that uses a predict server for pass predictions.
 It has been observed to work at least once, so far :)

+fcsched requires netcat (nc) and pexpect to be installed, as well as fcdec.

 Before running fcsched.py, you should:

 1) Have a predict server running (use "predict -s") that has good keps